mhjarvis/starter-templates/typescript/_notes.md

 ## Functions

 Parameters will default to `any` if not explicitly typed.
+TypeScript is also smart enough to determine if a function will return multiple types.

 ```ts
 // TYPE PARAMETERS IN FUNCTIONS